RupertAvery/DiffusionToolkit/What's New v1.1.md

 * **Improved Navigation in Thumbnail**

+   * You can now cross pages using cursor keys
    * Pressing **Left** at the first thumbnail of the page will move you to the previous page, at the last thumbnail.
    * Pressing **Right** at the last thumbnail of the page will move you to the next page, at the first thumbnail.
    * **Page guards** - If you reached the first or last thumbnail by holding down left/right from a thumbnail in between, you will not immediately move to the previous or next page.
 Release the key and press again to continue to the previous or next page.